kindjie/bc_sogi_education/README.md

 # SOGI in BC Schools
 For years I've seen the most outlandish conspiracies told about this innocuous initiative.
-I've gathered primary sources here to *hopefully* address the most common conspiracies and misinformation, without explicitly repeating them here.
+I've gathered primary sources here to *hopefully* address the most common conspiracies and misinformation, without explicitly repeating them.

 I urge anyone who finds a mistake in this post to comment with a correction.